 Crediting Method Protection Option Term Length

 Buffer 1-Year 3-Year 6-Year

-Сар 10%, 20% ✓ ✓ ✓
+Сар 10%, 20% \checkmark ✓ ✓

-Performance Trigger 10% ✓ N/A N/A
+Performance Trigger 10% \checkmark N/A N/A

-\ Protection Option rates listed above are the rates currently available as of the date of this prospectus.
+Protection Option rates listed above are the rates currently available as of the date of this prospectus.
 These rates may be changed from time to time, so you should contact your financial professional or the Jackson of NY Customer Care Center for current rate availability.

 The available Crediting Method and Protection Option rates are the new business and renewal rates effective as of the first day of an Index Account Option Term and will not change until the end of your Index Account Option Term.
 The rate for a particular Index Account Option Term may be higher or lower than the rate for previous or future Index Account Option Terms.
-We post all rates online at Jackson.com/RatesJMLP2NY.
-The rates for Contract Value reallocations at the end of an Index Account Option Term are posted at least 30 days before the end of any Index Account Option Term.
-At least 30 days prior to any Index Account Option Term Anniversary, we will send you written notice reminding you of how you may obtain the rates for the next Index Account Option Term.
+We post all rates online at Jackson.com/RatesJMLPA2NY.
+The rates for Contract Value reallocations at the end of an Index Account Option Term Anniversary, we will send you written notice reminding you of how you may obtain the rates for the next Index Account Option Term.
 You may provide reallocation instructions in writing using our Reallocation Form or a Letter of Instruction, or over the phone if you have authorized telephone transactions.
-If you do not provide timely allocation instructions by close of business on the Index Account Option Term Anniversary of an expiring Index Account Option Term as to how you would like your Index Account Option Value allocated for your next Index Account Option Term, we will generally (i) renew the Index Account Option into the same Index Account Option Term, if available; or (ii) if the same Crediting Method, Protection Option, or Index you elected is not available, we will reallocate the Index Account Option Value(s) to the Fixed Account.
-See "Automatic Reallocations" beginning on page 26.
-Such reallocation instructions must be sent to us in written form acceptable to the Company, or via telephone if you have authorized telephone transactions on your account.
+If you do not provide timely allocation instructions by close of business on the Index Account Option Term Anniversary of an expiring Index Account Option Term, we will generally (i) renew the Index Account Option into the same Index Account Option Term, if available; or (ii) if the same Crediting Method, Protection Option, or Index you elected is not available, we will reallocate the Index Account Option Value(s) to the Fixed Account.
+See "Automatic Reallocations" beginning on page 25.
+Such reallocation instructions on your account.